QuARK-0/alt-facts/readme.md

 ## Getting Started

+If you have ever played Psych or Fibbage, this is a similar game.

 Gather 2 friends, login and click the ready button.

 When a question is displayed, enter a believable "fake" answer.